jproads/cs-145-scripts/README.md

 The PT 5 tester carries out two things:

 - It first creates 30 test files using `cs145lib.task5.gen`.
 A test file takes around 2-3 seconds to make; this step is done separately so that future runs of the tester (**using the same seed**) do not need to repeat this step.
+Running the tester for the first time may have an overhead of 60-90 seconds!
 - It then runs your solution on each of those test files until it reaches the time limit or it encounters a failed test case.

 You may customize the following things: